 3.6.1.
-Integration of MANET and NEMO
+Combination of MANET and NEMO

-Mobile Adhoc Network (MANET) routing protocols such as OLSR are mostly used for vehicle-vehicle communications and network mobility (NEMO) support protocols to maintain the Internet access for vehicle-infrastructure communications.
-The necessary interaction between MANET and NEMO (MANEMO) brings a number of technical and scientific issues in terms of improved routing (routing optimization) and improved network accessibility (multihoming) because protocols have been specified independently from one another.
-In addition, we are investigating new routing protocol approaches adapted for the vehicular network characteristics such as geo-networking which is the favored approach of the automotive industry.
+Mobile Adhoc Network (MANET) - or more precisely VANET (Vehicular Adhoc Network) in our specific case - routing protocols are mostly used for vehicle-vehicle communications and network mobility (NEMO) support protocols to maintain the Internet access for vehicle-infrastructure communications.
+The necessary interaction between MANET and NEMO (known as MANEMO) brings a number of technical and scientific issues in terms of addressing requirements (infrastructure-less vs infrastructure-based), improved routing (routing optimization) and improved network accessibility (multihoming) because protocols have been specified independently from one another.
+In addition, we are investigating new routing protocol approaches adapted for the vehicular network characteristics.
+This includes GeoNetworking where a certain information, particularly safety information, is delivered to all or a set of vehicles located in a specific geographic area with minimum network overhead and minimum latency.
+GeoNetworking is the favored approach in the automotive industry.